davidevdt/aoc2022/README.md

 ```$ ./aoc2022.sh test```

 This will also display the initial data configuration to ensure the data has been imported correctly.
+To clean the build, run

+`$ ./clean.sh`

 Alternatively, you can compile (e.g., with gcc) and run each single day as follows: